Pudong: Businesses

 Bao Steel has its head office in the Bao Steel Tower (宝钢大厦 (寶鋼大廈, Bǎogāng Dàshà)) in Pudong.
 Comac has its head office in Pudong.
 The headquarters of Yangtze River Express, a cargo airline, are in the Pufa Tower (浦发大厦 (浦发大廈, Pǔfā Dàshà)) in Pudong.
+Juneyao Air has its headquarters in the district.

 Hang Seng Bank has its mainland offices in the Hang Seng Bank Tower in Pudong.
 Kroll has an office in the Hang Seng Bank Tower.
 Google has its Shanghai offices in the Shanghai World Financial Center.

+One unusual commercial development in Pudong is the Shanghai Pentagonal Mart, a Pentagon-shaped shopping complex completed in 2009 that was later reported as one of Shanghai's largest vacant buildings.

 Transportation

-The Shanghai Pudong International Airport opened its doors in 1999.
+The Shanghai Pudong International Airport started its construction in October 1997 and officially opened on September 16, 1999.
+By 2025, Pudong airport has become the busiest airport in China and 5th busiest airport worldwide by passenger traffic and 2nd busiest airport worldwide by cargo traffic.

 In the same year, Line 2 of the Shanghai Metro commenced services.
 An extension brought the line further east, where it serves the airport.
 Other lines, namely Lines 4, 6, 7, 8, 9, 10, 11, 12, 13, 14, 16, and 18 also have sections that serve parts of Pudong.
 A magnetic levitation train began operating in 2004, moving passengers between the airport and Longyang Road Metro station.